msclock/transformersplus/example/albert_qa/README.md

 ![Alt text](image.png)

-Then select triton model and input a mask chinese text.
+Then select triton model and input a chinese qa.